evanx/webserva/README.md

 We use Digital Ocean infrastructure costs as a market indicator, and price our service accordingly, e.g. $5 or 512MB, which is 50c for 50MB.
 This reflects our strategic vision to build a public utility, using our cost-free resources, namely myself.
-Incidently, we intend to use multiple 64GB servers that cost $80 a month, to accomodate thousands of free accounts, e.g. for Indie developers.
+Incidently, as soon as warranted, we intend to deploy 64GB servers that can accomodate thousands of free accounts, if we are so lucky to attract that much interest.
 The more free accounts we have, the happier I'll be, that my efforts are not in vain.

 #### Why would a developer use an indie service which might become abandonware?

 That is a very good question.
 I guess it would have to be compelling for a specific niche, e.g. Telegram bots.

-Incidently, as it happens we intend to build a basic bot platform on WebServa in the coming months, i.e. a bot to deploy serverless bots which use a serverless database, which is itself managed via a bot :)
+Incidently, as it happens we intend to build a basic bot platform on WebServa in the coming months, i.e. a bot to deploy serverless bots which use WebServa keyspaces for config, state, monitoring, storage, etc.

 We guarantee that you will be able do data dumps, activate HTTP redirects etc, to facilitate data migration at any time to yourselves or other providers.
 WebServa aims to align with the canonical API for a large set of Redis commands.
 We clearly indicate some custom commands, which you should avoid if possible.